robinali34/blog_algorithms/about.md

 ## About

-Welcome to my CS6515 Graduate Algorithms blog!
+Welcome to my Graduate Algorithms blog!

-This blog focuses on CS6515 course notes, study guides, and algorithm resources.
+This blog focuses on Algorithms course notes, study guides, and algorithm resources.
 Here you'll find comprehensive notes, problem-solving strategies, and study materials for the Graduate Algorithms course.

 ## What You'll Find Here